 History of a nuclear accident; leaving contamination

 I spent most of my time during those three years on that base, exposing myself to the hazardous waste of radioactive elements, unknowingly.
 Fort Dix, an Army post that shared a border, was a greater offense of hazardous radioactive waste.
-The facility has since been shut down for its hazardous elements.
+The facility was shut down for its hazardous elements in 1972.
 Moving to a neighboring town for three additional years did not get me out of it.

 Military facilities are more likely to have radiation exposure than most locations we would live or work at.
 Whether we are at war at the moment or not, we need to be prepared at all times for war.
 With that brings possible radiation exposure.
 Different military facilities will be more hazardous than others.